JeongyunCho/Cho_J_Lee_C_HW5_AutoApp/README.md

 # Cho Jeongyun Lee Changseok Interactive AutoApp

-The basis of this assignment is to create an interactive application(i.e. youtube, netflix) using 3D, video, audio and still images.
+The basis of this assignment is to create an interactive application using 3D, video, audio and still images.
+Design and develop an engaging experience for the end user with which they can view video, explore specs, etc for a car.

-## Brand Design
-###  Roku ‘Flashback’ microsite

-The Flashback app is part of the Roku streaming service.
-Subscribers can use this app to access three separate flashback features; movies, television (tv) and music.
-Each of these three sections are comprised exclusively of entertainment from 1950, 1960, 1970, 1980, and 1990 respectively.
-One of Flashback's main usability features is the demarcation of the user profile...

 ### Prerequisites